Seamonsters-2605/SeamonstersDev/README.md

 - `stingray/`: Modules for the Project Stingray bot.
 - `testBot.py`: Robot that is modified for testing various things.
 - `holoBot.py`: Simple bot used for testing holonomic drives.
-- `bTest.py`: Very simple bot that spins a single motor - used for testing Blender simulation.
 - `robotSimTest.py`: Used for testing pyfrc robot simulation.
 See `sim/README` for details.